Aurora-Capital-BV/bondmcp-docs/README.md

 *Self-Correction Note: The API endpoint details and schemas provided above are illustrative, based on the described functionalities of BondMCP.
 The definitive source for API endpoint structures, request/response bodies, and parameters is the OpenAPI specification generated by the actual BondMCP FastAPI application.
 The `openapi.json` file currently in the root of the `bondmcp_repo_clone` appears to be a placeholder or related to a different service (LangSmith).
 The next phase of documentation refinement will involve a deep parse of the BondMCP FastAPI application code (likely in `app/main.py` and `app/api/routers/` or similar) to extract and integrate its true OpenAPI schema into this documentation and the `api.bondmcp.com` portal.*

 *(This concludes the detailed population and initial refactoring of the README.md.
 The document now contains comprehensive, codebase-derived information across all major sections, with placeholders largely eliminated.
 It is ready for final review, validation against the live system, and integration of the definitive BondMCP OpenAPI schema.)*

+## Important Notice: Unification of Developer Portals and Deprecation of `my.bondmcp.com`

+**The `my.bondmcp.com` domain and its associated functionalities are being deprecated.**

+All developer-facing features previously available on `my.bondmcp.com`, including:
+*   API Sandbox / Developer Playground
+*   User Account Management (Registration, Login, Profile)
+*   API Key Generation and Management
+*   Billing and Subscription Management

+have been merged into the unified developer portal at **`https://api.bondmcp.com`**.

+This consolidation aims to provide a streamlined and comprehensive experience for all developers interacting with the BondMCP platform.
+Please update your bookmarks and workflows to use `https://api.bondmcp.com` for all your development needs, including accessing API documentation, managing your account and API keys, and utilizing the interactive API playground.

+We encourage all users to transition to `https://api.bondmcp.com` as soon as possible.
+The `my.bondmcp.com` domain will be phased out in the near future.
+Further announcements regarding the final decommissioning date will be made available on `https://api.bondmcp.com`.